 This may seem straightforward, but a little finesse is required to navigate an organization effectively.
 Most people probably think you need to get a hold of the proper titles with the right message, and everything will be golden, but that’s not always the case.

 For example, let’s say you pitched to a Director at Company A, but for some reason, they didn’t buy into your value proposition as strongly as you would have liked.
 As a result, the deal cycle stagnates, and little activity is happening within the account.
 You’ve sent 15 emails and dialed them over ten times.
-Instead of nagging that same person and potentially souring the relationship, it may be better to find someone else who can champion your company internally.
+Instead of nagging that same person and potentially souring the relationship, finding someone else who can champion your company internally may be better.
 However, there would be no point in reaching out to anyone else in the same team as it would roll back up to the same Director, and they will ultimately come to the same conclusion that your company’s value is questionable.

-Instead, you should understand how the company is mapped out and find another relevant Director, or even someone at the VP level, to re-pitch your product or service.
+Instead, you should understand how the company is mapped out and find another relevant Director or someone at the VP level to re-pitch your product or service.
 Explain things to your new prospect in a way that makes sense to them, and let them convince your old prospect to change their mind.
 The same message can sometimes be received very differently depending on the source.

 Of all the skills on this list, the ability to effectively tell a captivating story is probably the most important.
-There’s something about the human mind that makes it easier for us to remember stories better than lists of facts.
+Something about the human mind makes it easier for us to remember stories better than lists of facts.
 Great sales professionals use this to their advantage by weaving their value propositions and previous achievements throughout a story.

 Compare the following two examples.